00spoiler00/acc-goodies/README.md

 ### Unpublished

+- Add hovers for all available fields.
+- Fix stats
 - Avoid duplicates in Ids
 - Add user manager (array of ids in json file), password protected
 - Create zoom icons instead of hovers